Azure/azure_preview_modules/README.md

   Requires: azure-common, azure-mgmt-nspkg, msrestazure
   ```

-From above information you can learn that the SDKs are installed in *user* `site-packages` folder and use below command to install the listed packages.
+From above information you can learn that the SDKs are installed in *user* `site-packages` folder and use `pip install` to install the listed packages.
+If the SDKs are installed in *system* path, use `sudo pip install` to install the listed packages.

 Role Variables